 Using a Physical Optics simulation algorithm, co-founders of the Air Power Australia think-tank Dr. Michael Pelosi and Dr. Carlos Kopp determined that the J-20, like the F-22, has also achieved some Low Observable design goals for enhanced stealth.
 Such a design allows the J-20 to bypass radar and electronic countermeasures with low to zero visibility.
 The Global Times confirmed in May 2018 that Radar Cross-Section testing was conducted when developing the stealth capabilities of the J-20.
-However, some aspects of the J-20, such as the round nozzle of its interim engines (the WS-15 may have a stealthier design) may work against its stealth capabilities.
+However, some aspects of the aircraft, such as the round nozzle of earlier models (the WS-15 may have a stealthier design) may work against its stealth capabilities.
 The T-50 may share a similar rear aspect signature reduction, but it is worth noting that both aircraft likely boast superior signature reductions when compared to fourth generation fighters.
 China may be working to incrementally improve the J-20’s stealth capabilities.
 Advanced versions of the WS-10 engine are reported to feature sawtooth serrations around its edges that are designed to redirect radar away from the nozzles.
 In contrast, the F-22’s Pratt & Whitney F119 engines have square nozzles, which greatly improves stealth.

 Many details regarding the J-20 remain unknown.
 Based on observed serial numbers and the recent unveiling of two J-20’s at the Zhuhai Air Show in November 2016, at least eleven J-20s may have already been produced.
 This number may suggest that the J-20 has now entered low-rate initial production (LRIP), the small-quantity testing phase prior to mass production.
 Experts differ on the J-20’s flyaway cost – the marginal per-unit production cost, with estimates ranging from $30 million to up to $120 million.
 By comparison, the F-22 has a per-unit cost of $143 million while the T-50 is estimated to cost less than $100 million.
 Peter Singer notes that China is likely capable of mass-producing the J-20, but it remains unclear how many J-20s will be produced.
 Higher-end estimates indicate that several hundred J-20s will be produced to replace older fighters.